Non-citizen suffrage: United Kingdom

 After Brexit, the British Government announced changes to the rights of EU citizens arriving after January 1, 2021.
 They would only be granted the right to vote in local elections if there was a reciprocal agreement in place.
-These proposals had yet to be implemented As of April 2022.
+Current local voting rules place EU citizens into two categories: Qualifying EU citizen and EU citizen with retained rights.
+A qualifying EU citizen has permission to remain in the UK and is from one of the countries that has a bilateral Voting and Candidacy Rights (VCR) treaty with the UK.
+Currently only Denmark, Luxembourg, Poland, Portugal, and Spain have an active VCR treaty with the UK.
+Those from other EU countries can only vote in local elections if they are a EU citizens with retained rights, meaning they were a resident prior to Brexit occurring.

 Wales

 The National Assembly for Wales (now Senedd Cymru or the Welsh Parliament, simply Senedd) passed the Senedd and Elections (Wales) Act 2020 in November 2019.
 The Act extended the franchise for local and Senedd elections to 16 and 17 year olds and all other resident foreign nationals holding leave under the Immigration Act 1971.
 This made Wales the first jurisdiction in the UK that allows non-EU and non-Commonwealth citizens to join the electoral register.

 Scotland

 In February 2020, the Scottish Parliament voted to extend the voting franchise for local and Scottish Parliament elections to include any other foreign nationals holding leave under the Immigration Act 1971.
 Thus, Scotland immediately followed Wales in allowing non-EU and non-Commonwealth citizens to join the electoral register.